lmk123/app-another-one/README.md

 # Another One
-Another One is an unofficial mobile app for [『The One』](http://wufazhuce.com/one/), which is the one of my favourite online and literary magazine. [『The One』](http://wufazhuce.com/one/) published one photo , one article and one question every day, and I use its [official mobile app](http://shouji.baidu.com/software/item?docid=7662760) every day to read these content.
+Another One is an unofficial mobile app for [『The One』](http://wufazhuce.com/one/).

 ## Feature

 The feature (and the different of the official app) is:

  + It provide all the previous volumes.
 The official app just provide the latest 10 volumes.
- + Since you read the one of volume once, the content of that volume will save in your device, so after that, you can read it even if you are offline.
+ + Since you read one of volumes once, the content of that volume will save in your device, so after that, you can read it even if you are offline.
  + You can collect your favourite volume into the _Favourite List_.

 ## Preview Online